 This fireplace may be placed on either a combustible or noncombustible continuous flat surface.
 Slide the fireplace into position.
-Be sure to provide the minimum 1-1/2 in. air clearance at the sides and back of the fireplace.
+Be sure to provide the minimum 1-1/2 in. air clearance at the sides and 1-1/2 in. at the back of the fireplace.